-River basins within the region are selected for study based on watersheds where USACE already had sufficiently detailed modeling products available as a starting point and where FEMA had future floodplain mapping activities scheduled.
-InFRM watershed hydrology assessments are currently complete or underway for the following river basins: the Guadalupe, the Trinity, the Neches, the lower Colorado, and the Nueces basins in Texas, the Little River basin in Oklahoma, and the White River in Arkansas.
-Additional basins will be added to the program as funding allows.
+River basins within the region were selected for hydrology assessments based on watersheds where USACE already had sufficiently detailed modeling products available as a starting point for the assessments and where FEMA had future floodplain mapping activities scheduled.
+InFRM watershed hydrology assessments are currently underway for the following river basins: the Guadalupe, the Trinity, the Neches, and the lower Colorado River basins in Texas, and the Little River basin in Oklahoma.